 9. You lag behind when walking with others

 - A slower gait is associated with issues involving your heart and lungs.

-You don’t need to walk as fast as power-walkers, but pay attention if you consistently fall behind while walking with others.
-A slower gait is associated with an “increased risk of disability and death,” says Prevention.
+You don’t need to move as fast as power-walkers, but pay attention if you consistently fall behind while walking with others.
+A slower gait is associated with an “increased risk of disability and death,” says Prevention, as this can indicate issues with your heart, lungs, musculoskeletal system, or circulatory system.
 Try improving your pace by walking for 30 minutes every day.

 Next: If your fingernails look like this, you may die early.

 - Odd-looking nails could indicate a problem like liver disease, anemia, heart disease, or a thyroid issue.

 Don’t ignore your nails if they have spots, strange ridges, discoloration, or seem to fall apart.
 Pale-colored nails — much paler than other areas of your skin — can indicate liver disease, anemia, or heart disease.
 And fingernails with a clubbed appearance (which occurs when your fingers swell and your nails grow to fit them) could also suggest kidney or liver disease.

 Next: It’s all about your location.